mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

 To delete single entry from database:
 Send DELETE request to <host>/api/carbon/<ref_num>
 The API will return if row was deleted in message form, along with HTTP response 204 if it was

+---ETERNAL---
+To find available scopes and levels:
+For scopes, send a GET request to <host>/api/carbon/scope The API will return a list of scopes in message form, eg {"message":["Scope 1", "Scope 2"]}

+To find levels, send post request to the same address with information down to the level you are looking for
+eg: {"scope":"Scope 3","level1":"Food", "level2":"Meat"} would return a list of available level 3 categories for that path The API will again return this as a list of results in message form